ferrucc-io/ferruccio/content/posts/company-size.md

 * Everything you do at work as about "impact", and the only thing that counts is your performance review.
 There's no human side of things.
 * Your career path is planned from the top.
 If something is not within your title responsibilities you won't get the opportunity to pursue it.
 Or if you are, you won't get much credit for it.
 * You have no idea of who your customers are, the only way you can understand the impact of your work will be reading data from dashboards.
-* People at the top reason about you as a fungible resource that can and will be reallocated and reorganised
+* Leadership reasons about you as a fungible resource that can and will be reallocated and reorganised
 * The people that interviewed you aren't the ones you'll work with on a day to day basis, so the risk of ending up in a toxic environment are greater
+* As the stakes are high, your way of working will be extremely conservative and risk averse.

 ## Conclusion

-I set out to write this article by interviewing 40+ engineers at companies of all sizes.

-The main learning here was that organizational design and culture are a fascinating topic, and that they might be as important then company size when picking a job.

-That being said depending on what stage you're at in your life, you can add this list of pros and cons when making a decision about what company you should join!
+Depending on what stage you're at in your life, you can add this list of pros and cons when making a decision about what company you should join!

+That being said writing this sparked a personal interest in organizational design, so I'll likely follow up with a blog post on that!

-If you have something you'd like to add feel free to reach out via email at "hi" at this domain.
+If you have some constructive feedback, or some comments feel free to reach out via email at "hi" at this domain.
 Or DM me on Twitter :)

-**Special thanks to everyone I've talked to when writing this**
+**Special thanks to everyone I've talked to when writing this.
+To Tom McCarthy, Rory Hughes and Pietro Capece Galeota for reviewing drafts of this post.**